Artifact

 Series B in 2006

-Right Media, founded in 2003 and headquartered in New York, is a provider of a digital advertising exchange that facilitates online advertising.
-The company's primary offering is the Right Media Exchange (RMX), launched in 2005, which serves as an auction-based platform connecting advertisers, publishers, ad networks, and technology providers.
-This platform enables participants to manage their digital advertising efforts effectively, allowing them to reach their target audiences on their own terms.
-In addition to its core exchange services, Right Media offers customer support, instructor-led training, and e-learning resources to enhance user experience and efficiency in navigating the digital advertising landscape.
-The company also has offices in London, Moscow, Eugene, San Francisco, and Tallahassee, reflecting its global reach in the advertising industry.
+Right Media, founded in 2003 and headquartered in New York, operates as a digital advertising exchange provider.
+The company launched the Right Media Exchange in 2005, establishing a platform that facilitates connections among advertisers, publishers, ad networks, and technology providers.
+This auction-based marketplace enables participants in the digital advertising ecosystem to trade media while managing their advertising business comprehensively.
+In addition to its core exchange services, Right Media offers customer support, instructor-led training, and various e-learning and documentation resources to enhance user experience and operational efficiency.
+With additional offices in London, Moscow, Eugene, San Francisco, and Tallahassee, Right Media serves a global clientele in the digital advertising industry.

 AdInterax